eraser-dev/eraser/docs/docs/customization.md

 1. The collector and/or scanner `components` are enabled, AND
 1. The job was *not* triggered manually by creating an _ImageList_.

+Disabling scanner will remove all non-running images by default.

 ### Swapping out components

 The collector, scanner, and remover components can all be swapped out.
 This